|Semester 1, 2021 On-campus Ipswich|

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

 Electronic submission of assignments is required for this course.
-All submissions must be made through the Assignment Drop Box located on the USQ study desk for this course, unless directed otherwise by the examiner of the course.
+All submissions must be made through the submission portal located on the USQ StudyDesk for this course, unless directed otherwise by the examiner of the course.
 Students must retain a copy of each item submitted for assessment.
 This must be despatched to USQ within 24 hours if requested by the Examiner.

-Reliable access to the internet is a requirement of this course as the course contains electronic assessment and submission elements.
-In order to avoid internet issues, on-campus students should upload their assignments electronically using the same computer laboratories.
-External students who knowingly do not have reliable access to the internet should actively seek alternative internet access (e.g., Internet cafes, local libraries, or work places) for assessment submission.
-External students are able to use the on-campus student computer laboratories once access has been enabled.
-To be granted access, external students need to contact ICT and ask to have a student account enabled so that they can work on-campus.
+Reliable access to the internet is a requirement of this course.
+Online students who knowingly do not have reliable access to the internet should actively seek alternative internet access .
+Online students are able to use the on-campus student computer laboratories once access has been enabled.
+To be granted access, online students need to contact ICT and ask to have a student account enabled so that they can work on-campus.

 Students are expected to open their university provided email account and check it regularly for personal communication.
 In accordance with the Electronic Communication with Students Policy and Procedure (http://policy.usq.edu.au/documents.php?id=13306PL) information sent to the student's USQ email account will be regarded as being received.